General Dental Services

 Some people still elect to use amalgam fillings (silver looking) because it is less expensive at some offices.
 Utah Smile Clinic offers the same low price for composite fillings so we don’t even offer amalgam fillings!
 We want all of our patients to look and feel great about themselves and about their experience at our office.
 We use only the best materials while offering the best prices for all of our patients.

 Following preparation, the composite is placed in layers, typically using a light specialized to harden each layer.
-When the process is finished, Dr. Brooks will shape the composite to fit the tooth and polish composite to prevent staining and early wear.
+When the process is finished, your doctor will shape the composite to fit the tooth and polish composite to prevent staining and early wear.

-Esthetics are the main advantage of composites since Dr. Brooks can blend shades to create a color nearly identical to that of the actual tooth.
+Esthetics are the main advantage of composites since your doctor can blend shades to create a color nearly identical to that of the actual tooth.
 Composites bond to the tooth to support the remaining tooth structure, which helps to prevent breakage and insulate the tooth from excessive temperature changes.

 Once upon a time, if you had a tooth with a diseased nerve, you’d probably lose that tooth.
 Today, with a special dental procedure called a root canal therapy you may save that tooth.
 Inside each tooth is the pulp which provides nutrients and nerves to the tooth, it runs like a thread down through the root.
 When the pulp is diseased or injured, the pulp tissue dies.
 If you don’t remove it, your tooth gets infected and you could lose it.
 After the dentist removes the pulp, the root canal is cleaned and sealed off to protect it.
 Then your dentist places a crown over the tooth to help make it stronger.